King of Na gold seal: Characters engraved on the seal

 The meanings of these characters (in the context of this seal) are: "Han" (referring to the Han dynasty of China), "Wa" (an ancient name for Japan), "Na" (an ancient kingdom / state within Japan), "state / country", and "ruler."
 Altogether, the meaning of the seal inscription is: "(seal of) the King of the Na state of the Wa [vassal?] of the Han dynasty".

 The character 委 is a loan for 倭 (Wa), an instance of the common practice of loaning characters in Classical Chinese.
 The characters are engraved in the seal script style.

+Okazaki Takashi notes that the character for Han indicates that Na was an external subject state of Han.

 History

 The seal has been judged to be the one described in the Book of the Later Han, a Chinese chronicle of the history of the Eastern Han dynasty.
 According to the chronicle, the Chinese Emperor Guangwu conferred the seal on a diplomatic official visiting from Japan.

 Contemporary description of conferral

 The following is the original Chinese text from the chronicle: